dr-houjian/MC-HDSet/README.md

 Dependency

-You may need to compile the codes in the ann_mwrapper, pwmetric, vlfeat-0.9.19 folders.
-These three third-party libraries are used in approximate knn, similarity calculation and SIFT feature extraction.
+1. You may need to compile the codes in the "ann_mwrapper" and "pwmetric" folders.
+These two third-party libraries are used in approximate knn and similarity/distance calculation.

+2. You need to download the vlfeat library by yourself, or use other SIFT detection implementations and make revisions in img2feat.m accordingly.
+This code is tested with vlfeat-0.9.19.

 Usage